dominic-taylor/rr-pickup-pong/README.md

 # glowing-train
-multiplayer pong over sockets w/ react+redux
+multiplayer pong over sockets w/ react+redux. should be in my name